Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Casting a spell can cost MP, WIL or require a Sanity or Fortitude save.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your HP instead.
 You regenerate 1 MP per hour.

 Some spells require you to win an **opposed** WIL save against your target.
-Whoever rolls the *highest* number under or equal to their WIL wins the save.
-If both sides fail, the *lowest* result wins.
-Add any WIL above 100 to your result.

 If you successfully cast a spell that was opposed by someone's WIL, increase your WIL by 1d6.

 ### Miscast Table